core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 That is, following a group request sent to a CoAP group, each of the servers in the group may reply with a response which is likely larger in size than the group request.
 Thus, an attacker sending a single group request may achieve a high amplification factor, i.e., a high ratio between the size of the group request and the total size of the corresponding responses intended to the attack victim.

-Thus, consistently with {{Section 11.3 of RFC7252}}, a server in a CoAP group:
+Thus, consistent with {{Section 11.3 of RFC7252}}, a server in a CoAP group:

 * SHOULD limit the support for CoAP group requests only to the group resources of the application group(s) using that CoAP group;